for Veterans and the Public

 - help you live longer

-- prevent transmission (passing the virus) to your sex partner(s) or during pregnancy and childbirth
+- prevent transmission (passing the virus) to your sex or drug-using partner(s) or during pregnancy and childbirth

 In past years, most guidelines recommended waiting until the CD4 (or "T cell") count dropped to a certain level before starting HIV medications.
 This was because our understanding of the damaging effects of HIV was not as full, and because the available HIV medications were harder to take than they are now (for example, greater numbers of pills, more side effects) and not as likely to be effective.